 Christ Church is a community- and family-centered parish with a thriving children and youth program.
 Providing opportunities for spiritual growth for children and youth is an important part of our life together at Christ Church.
 We offer several ways for children and youth to engage and grow in their faith, and invite you to join us each Sunday in worship and formation.
-For questions regarding our programming for children and youth, contact the Rev. Mary Miller Flowers, Interim Assistant Rector.
+For questions regarding our programming for children and youth, contact the Rev. John Kellogg, Rector.

-Children and Youth Sunday School at Christ Church is held during the 10am formation hour from mid-September through May and uses interactive Bible-based curricula, which offer a creative and engaging approach to Christian education to ignite the imagination and faith of our young learners.
-Led by volunteer teachers, our children and youth meet together in posted rooms in the following groups: PK/K; 1st/2nd grades; 3rd/4th grades; and 5th grade and up (Youth).
-No registration is necessary for Sunday School.
+Children’s Chapel will be held during the 9am worship service on the church front lawn (weather permitting).
+If weather cancels the service, Children’s Chapel will move online at 9am via Zoom.
+Youth Sunday School will continue to be held virtually at 10am from mid-September through May and uses interactive Bible-based curricula, which offer a creative and engaging approach to Christian education to ignite the imagination and faith of our young learners.
+Led by volunteer teachers, our children and youth meet together to learn more about God’s word.
+No registration is necessary for Sunday School and we invite you to choose the format that works best for your child(ren) and family, either in-person or virtual.
 All children and youth are invited to be a part of this opportunity to grow and learn about the Episcopal church and the Christian faith.

 Rites of Passage

-Baptism: Baptisms are held several times a year.
-Please contact the Interim Assistant Rector Rev. Mary Miller Flowers for more information.
+Baptism: Baptisms are held several times a year and are scheduled with the Rector, Rev. John Kellogg.
+Please contact him for more information.

 Communion Recognition – We offer communion to all people who come to the table, including children.
 At the same time, we recognize that children can come to understand the nature of communion differently as they grow.
-In winter 2020, we will offer second graders and up a communion recognition service that follows a communion workshop for parents and children where they learn more about this central sacrament of our faith.
+During the COVID pandemic, we are currently only offering wafers (no wine).
+Everyone is welcome to partake of communion, following the instructions from the officiant.

 Confirmation: Classes to prepare for confirmation are offered every other year for sixth graders and up with our clergy and lay leaders.
-Please contact the Rev. Mary Miller Flowers for more information.
+Please contact the Rev. John Kellogg for more information.